 The Team-RET program runs for six weeks during the summer.
-For 2019, the dates are July 1 – August 9, with the daily schedule being from about 9am-4:00pm, Monday through Thursday and about 9am-2pm on Friday.
+For 2022, the proposed dates are July 6 – August 12, with the daily schedule being from about 9am-4:00pm, Monday through Thursday and about 9am-2pm on Friday.

 What is the difference between the Team-RET and Independent-RET programs?

 In the Team-RET program (sometimes referred to as RET I), teachers work as a team to learn the fundamentals of materials research and gain hands-on laboratory experience primarily in CCMR’s Shared Experimental Facilities.
 In the Independent-RET program (sometimes referred to as RET II), teachers are matched with a Cornell faculty member to investigate an independent research topic.

 To be eligible for the Team-RET program you must be a US citizen or permanent resident and teach math, science or technology in in a US middle school, high school or community college.